pengfei99/py-packaging/docs/packaging_python_scripts.md

 # minor update
 bumpver update --minor

-# use --try option to view what will be changed
+# use --dry option to view what will be changed
-bumpver update --minor
+bumpver update --minor --dry
 ```

 > Any error or warning during the run will stop bumpver to do the version update.